kundajelab/dragonn/cloud_resources.md

  ![AWS Services]({{ site.baseurl }}/images/aws_services.png "AWS Services")

 4. On the left pane of the Web site, select **AMIs**, and type "dragonn" into the search bar.
-You should see AMI Name: **DragonnTutorial_KundajeLab** (if you are in the North California region) or **DragonnTutorial_KundajeLab_OREGON** if you are in the Oregon region.
+You should see AMI Name: **Kundaje Lab Dragonn** (if you are in the North California region) or **Kundaje Lab Dragonn Oregon** if you are in the Oregon region.
 You will not see the AMI if your region is set to anything other than these two options (see step 2).

  ![AWS AMI]({{ site.baseurl }}/images/aws_ami.png "AWS AMI")